Olihaha/assignment5/README.md

 ![DONALD](extras/usa-trump.webp)

-Generated Text: (input: hello)
-Hhello Time Nyc Plan Got Karlrove Why After Released To Go Marriage He Lobbied Debbie Disgraceful
+Generated Text: (input: hello) hello Time Nyc Plan Got Karlrove Why After Released To Go Marriage He Lobbied Debbie Disgraceful

 Generated Text: (input: grab her by )
 Grab Her By Do I Run Not Really Again The Best Numbers Have You American Control Our Will